 The smartphone and tablet markets continue to be extremely competitive, and I expect this competition will heat up further, based on my stock analysis.

 My stock analysis suggests that Apple dominates the tablet market, but there is strong competition from Google Inc.’s (NASDAQ/GOOG) “Nexus” tablet and Samsung Electronics Co.
 Ltd.’s “Galaxy” series.
 (Read “Why Apple Needs to Refocus Its Energy.”)

 Some believers are also surfacing as RIM gets ready to launch new its new line of devices, powered by its “BlackBerry 10” (BB10) operating system, on January 30.
-Based on what I have seen that has leaked out on the Internet, the new BlackBerry has the familiar … Read More
+Based on what I have seen that has leaked out on the Internet, the new BlackBerry has the familiar rectangular shape and … Read More

 One of the most often talked about parts of the economy is the real estate market sector.
 Because real estate is such a large and important part of the economy, naturally, many eyes are focused on whether or not this market sector can and will rebound from its deep decline.